Bonds vs Bond Funds

 Differences Between Bond and Bond Mutual Fund Investing

 When comparing bonds versus bond funds, there are several significant factors that make them different.
-Most importantly, investors are wise to note the differences in order to make wise decisions about holding these different security types in their own portfolios.
+Most importantly, investors are wise to note the differences between bonds and bond funds to know which is best for their investment goals and objectives.

 Bonds are debt obligations issued by entities, such as corporations or governments.
 When you buy an individual bond, you are essentially lending your money to the entity for a stated period of time.
 In exchange for your loan, the entity will pay you interest until the end of the period (the maturity date) when you will receive the original investment or loan amount (the principal).